spexod/Portal/README.md

-# SpExoDisks_Containerized
+# SpExServer
 This is an assembly repository that links the work of the SpExoDisks development teams.
 This repository contains the linking and manage files (docker-compose.yml,  nginx-setup.conf, nginx.conf) to set up a containerized sever on any computer with Docker and Docker-Compose.
-## Running on a Sever or Your Local Machine
+## Running on a Sever/Local Machine Setup
 ### Initial Setup
 This repo (SpExServer) is super lightweight, it does not contain the code (and in the future, simply the docker images) needed to build the